zobayertihan/zobayertihan/README.md

 ### Hi there, I am Abu Zobayer Bin Siddique.
 - I’m currently learning Web Development.
+- Watching movies and playing games is my hobby.
+- Studying in the department of CSE at Bangladesh University of Business and Technology(BUBT).

 <!--
 **zobayertihan/zobayertihan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.